Knowing how to deal with your spouse's depression may just save your marriage.

-Living with a depressed spouse can be quite trying.
-Here are some specific ways that depression might be affecting your relationship:
+Living with a depressed spouse is quite trying.
+Here are some specific ways that depression is affecting your relationship:

 - Your spouse views marital interactions through a negative lens.
-For example, if there is a disagreement, your spouse might jump to the conclusion that the marriage will end in divorce, or that you were being hurtful on purpose.
+For example, if there's a disagreement, your spouse might jump to the conclusion that the marriage will end in divorce or that you were being hurtful on purpose.

-- Your spouse does not feel like engaging in enjoyable activities that you used to look forward to doing as a couple, such as going out to dinner, seeing friends, or going on walks.
+- Your spouse doesn't feel like engaging in enjoyable activities that you used to look forward to doing as a couple, such as going out to dinner, seeing friends, or going on walks.

 - Your spouse no longer feels like having sex.

-- Your spouse has difficulty following through with his or her responsibilities in running the household, such as doing chores, paying the bills, or driving the children to and from activities.
+- Your spouse has difficulty following through with his or her responsibilities in running the household: doing chores, paying the bills, or driving the children to and from activities.

 - Your spouse frequently vents his or her frustrations or excessively seeks reassurance about small matters.

-- Your spouse engages in unhealthy behaviors that are concerning to you to escape the despair, such as drinking, using drugs, gambling, or overspending.
+- Your spouse engages in unhealthy behaviors to escape the despair: drinking, using drugs, gambling, or overspending.

-- You might feel as if you are "walking on eggshells"; concerned that you might say or do the wrong thing, which will just make your spouse's depression worse.
+- You might feel as if you're "walking on eggshells" and feel concerned that you might say or do the wrong thing, which will just make your spouse's depression worse.

-On the other hand, also refrain from being Pollyanna-ish.
-Although there is power in positive thinking, it needs to be compelling and believable to the person who is struggling with depression.
-Excessive optimism can be just as inaccurate and unhelpful as excessive pessimism, and it can inadvertently invalidate the depressed person's subjective experience.
-Strive for balance in the manner in which you are helping your spouse to view his or her situation.
+On the other hand, also refrain from acting like Pollyanna.
+Although there's power in positive thinking, the person struggling with depression must believe you.
+Excessive optimism is just as inaccurate and unhelpful as excessive pessimism; it can also inadvertently invalidate the depressed person's subjective experience.

-There is no question that this is a difficult time for both you and your spouse.
+There's no question that this is a difficult time for both you and your spouse.
 You can weather this storm with compassion and centeredness.
-And ultimately, your relationship may even strengthen because of it.
+Ultimately, your relationship may even strengthen because of it.